Born again: Methodism

 At the moment a person experiences the New Birth, they are "adopted into the family of God".

 Plymouth Brethren

-The Plymouth Brethren teach that the new birth effects salvation and those who testify that they have been born again, repented, and have faith in the Scriptures are given the right hand of fellowship, after which they can partake of the Lord's Supper.
+The Plymouth Brethren teach that the new birth affects salvation and those who testify that they have been born again, repented, and have faith in the Scriptures are given the right hand of fellowship, after which they can partake of the Lord's Supper.

 Pentecostalism

 Pentecost by Julius Schnorr von Carolsfeld.
 Woodcut for "Die Bibel in Bildern", 1860.

 Holiness Pentecostals historically teach the new birth (first work of grace), entire sanctification (second work of grace) and baptism with the Holy Spirit, as evidenced by glossolalia, as the third work of grace.
 The new birth, according to Pentecostal teaching, imparts "spiritual life".

 Quakerism

 The majority of the world's Quakers are evangelical in churchmanship and teach a born-again experience (cf. Evangelical Friends Church International).

 The Central Yearly Meeting of Friends, a Holiness Quaker denomination, teaches that regeneration is the "divine work of initial salvation (Tit.
 3:5), or conversion, which involves the accompanying works of justification (Rom.
 5:18) and adoption (Rom.
 8:15, 16)."
 In regeneration, which occurs in the new birth, there is a "transformation in the heart of the believer wherein he finds himself a new creation in Christ (II Cor.
 5:17; Col. 1:27)."

 Following the new birth, George Fox taught the possibility of "holiness of heart and life through the instantaneous baptism with the Holy Spirit subsequent to the new birth" (cf. Christian perfection).